Techniques

 First, form the clay into a cone shape and stick the broccoli into the sharp end (see image below).
 Then carefully edge out the flat part of the cone and push the edges into the middle of the bottom of the yogurt container.
 I do this just before making up the plaster mix.

-To make the plaster mix with about 5 lbs of plaster/silica, pour 4 ¾ pounds water into your empty bucket.
+To make the plaster mix with about 5 lbs of plaster/silica, pour 2 1/2 pounds water into your empty bucket.
 Slowly put (almost heavily sprinkle) the plaster onto the top of the water, letting it settle in but not stirring.
 When you see cracks of plaster forming at the top all around, you have added enough plaster.
 It should be almost all the 5 pounds.
 Then before you mix, let it slake for about 3-4 minutes (set a timer because you will be afraid it will start to harden).
 Then start mixing with one hand until all the lumps are gone and it seems well mixed.
 Try not to get bubbles while you are mixing.

 Pour the mix gently into each yogurt container until the broccoli is covered.
 Use a spatula to get out the last bit if you need it.
 Tap and wiggle each container to try to get out bubbles.
 Let the molds dry for about 2+ hours.
 Then you can cut away the plastic yogurt containers and remove the clay from the mold.
 I use little tools to make sure all the clay is removed and I have a good reservoir now for the glass.
 Then, I usually let them sit for a day before putting them in the kiln, although I think in our class we did the burnout of the vegetables on the same day.
+As soon as the molds are made, wash out the buckets and all utensils, etc. outside with your hose.
+Don’t use your kitchen sink as you will plug up the drain pipes.

 Step 2 – Burning out the organic material

-Before burning out the broccoli, put 2-3 rings of stainless wire tightly around the molds in case they crack.
+Before burning out the broccoli, put 2 – 3 rings of stainless wire tightly around the molds in case they crack.
 These can be saved after firings for future castings.
 I have seen small cracks after the burnout and I also protect my kiln shelf with some old fiber, but I haven’t had any problems with breakage or molten glass leaking in many similar firings.
 There’s not that much glass in these small castings.
 For casting vegetables, you must burn out the organic material before adding the glass.
 It creates ash, and it stinks.
 Beware, and vent the room or your studio.
 The kiln needs to be vented too, especially at the 500 degree hold where some of the chemical water is released.
 I usually keep my kiln lid open about 1-2 inches with kiln furniture during the whole firing.

 Here is the firing schedule for the organic burn out: in Fahrenheit